When you first start losing weight, you have certain expectations.

 I felt great for most of the day, but then right after I finished my workout I was so tired.

-Especially in the beginning, I was just thinking about getting some rest, lay down, and do nothing.
+Especially in the beginning, I was just thinking about getting some rest, lying down, and doing nothing.

 Of course, this changes as your body adapts to your new lifestyle.